PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/ores.rst

     ``material-overrides`` determines different blocks to be placed if specified blocks are replaced by the ore.

-    If a deepslate block is replaced, then deepslate coal ore will be placed instead of regular coal ore for this case.
+    In this case, a deepslate block getting replaced results in deepslate coal ore being placed instead of regular coal ore.

-    ``size`` determines the size of the ore vein that will generate
+    ``size`` determines the size of the ore vein that will generate.

 3. Add ore feature config file
 ------------------------------